Sohel2050/FLC/README.md

 # fltr

-A new Flutter project.
+A new Fltr project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Fltr application.

 A few resources to get you started if this is your first Fltr project: